 Visitors may drive in BC for a period of up to six months with a valid drivers' license from another province, state or country.
 In BC, seat-belts and other safety devices such as child restraints are mandatory and must be worn when vehicles are in motion.
 Bicycle helmets and motorcycle helmets are required by law.
 It is prohibited to use cell phones or other handheld electronic devices while driving.
 Winter tires are mandatory October 1 through April 30 on some mountain passes and highways in BC.
 Watch for posted regulations on road signage.

 You must be 19 years or older to buy, use, possess, or grow non-medical cannabis in B.C.
 Adults 19+ can carry up to 30 grams of dried non-medical cannabis, or its equivalent, in a public place.
 Adults 19+ can generally smoke or vape cannabis in public spaces where tobacco smoking and vaping are allowed.
 But remember, second-hand smoke can be harmful and irritating to people, especially children, so be mindful when smoking in public spaces.
-Driving while under the influence of cannabis is against the law and is strictly enforced.
+Operating a motor vehicle (such as a car or boat) while under the influence of cannabis is against the law and is strictly enforced.
 For more information please visit: cannabis.gov.bc.ca (British Columbia), kelowna.ca/business-services/permits-licences/cannabis (City of Kelowna).

 The legal drinking age in BC is 19.
 Anyone under 19 is considered a minor and not permitted in nightclubs or drinking establishments and cannot purchase alcoholic beverages or participate in wine tastings, although they are welcome to visit wineries.
-Driving while under the influence of alcohol is against the law and is strictly enforced.
+Liquor cannot be consumed in public places, unless that public place is licensed.
+However, you may drink liquor in a residence or private place, such as outdoors on private property or at your campsite.
+Possession of open liquor in any private or commercial motor vehicle (such as a party bus or a limo) is illegal whether the motor vehicle is moving or not.
+Operating a motor vehicle (such as a car or boat) while under the influence of alcohol is against the law and is strictly enforced.
+Enjoy safe wine, beer, cider or spirits touring and book a guided tour.
+For more information please visit: Responsible Liquor Consumption (British Columbia).

 Smoking is prohibited within all Kelowna parks including: beaches, playgrounds, building exteriors, parking lots and natural areas.